 Network operators that monitor the nature and trends of traffic on their network can detect traffic anomalies.
-Identification of these anomalies through signature (based on defined criteria), heuristic (based on similar or resembling attributes) or volume (based on magnitude) characteristics will assist in detecting malware that may likely not be detected on a device that is compromised, as its own detection mechanisms may be undermined by the malware; network system abuse, where a critical system such as DNS is inundated with malicious requests such as denial of service (DOS) attacks, which negatively impacts the performance of other customers; sheer brute force means, which include repeated log-in attempts with different credentials; and message abuse, where large volumes of email messages or outbound spam from hosted services provided by the operators may cause blacklisting of IP addresses and domains, or are the source of phishing or other cyberattacks.
+Identification of these anomalies through signature (based on defined criteria), heuristic (based on similar or resembling attributes) or volume (based on magnitude) characteristics will assist in the detection of malware that may not likely be detected on a device that is compromised, as its own detection mechanisms may be undermined by the malware.
+It will also assist in the detection of network system abuse, where a critical system such as DNS is inundated with malicious requests such as denial of service (DOS) attacks, which negatively impacts the performance of other customers; sheer brute force means, which include repeated log-in attempts with different credentials; and message abuse, where large volumes of email messages or outbound spam from hosted services provided by the operators may cause blacklisting of IP addresses and domains, or are the source of phishing or other cyberattacks.